Kulsum0580/rag-knowledge-assistant/README.md

 <td width="50%" valign="top">

 ### ☁️ One-Click Deploy
-Fully configured for **Streamlit Cloud** deployment — share your app with anyone via a public URL.
+Fully configured for **Streamlit Cloud** deployment — share your app with anyone via a public URL for free.

 </td>
 </tr>